Pen-y-Fan/solar/docs/solcast-api-allowance.md

 Note: Relying on the cache’s lock mechanism is not required here.
 Database-level row locks suffice and fit the chosen storage.

+### Reservation pattern and transaction boundaries

+- The service implements a reservation pattern to avoid holding database locks during external API calls:
+  1) In `checkAndLock(...)`, within a DB transaction and under `lockForUpdate()`, evaluate policy and if allowed, increment the daily `count` and set the appropriate `last_attempt_at_*` field.
+Commit the transaction.
+  2) Perform the Solcast HTTP call outside any DB transaction/lock.
+  3) Finalize outcome using short transactions:
+     - On success: `recordSuccess(endpoint)` updates the `last_success_at_*` timestamp.
+     - On 429: `recordFailure(endpoint, 429)` sets a global `backoff_until` for the configured duration.

+- Precedence is: backoff → reset (if now >= reset_at) → daily cap → per-endpoint min-interval → reserve.

+- This pattern ensures that concurrent processes cannot double-count.
+One process will reserve first; subsequent processes will observe the updated `count` or per-endpoint min-interval and be denied appropriately.

 ## Observability

 - Emit domain events, using Filament notifications, for: attempt, success, skipped (min interval), limit reached, 429